Welcome to the debate about whether Cheetos are halal or haram!

 The fact is that Cheetos are artificially created and don’t contain pork or beef.
 How they are made, such as pork or beef byproducts or food coloring that can be derived from insects, makes them haram for Muslims to consume.

 Another point to consider is how some Cheetos contain pork or beef byproducts as ingredients.
 For example, the red “cheese” powder is made from corn starch and tallow (cow fat).
 Again, if pork or beef isn’t actually present, then any food made from their byproducts would be halal.

 Do Cheetos have pork?

 Yes, Cheetos do contain pork.
 However, they may contain pork byproducts such as artificial coloring derived from insects, which Muslims prohibit from consumption.

 Do Cheetos contain alcohol?

-No, Cheetos don’t have alcohol in them at all.
-They’re absolutely alcohol-free.
+No, Cheetos don’t have any alcohol in them whatsoever.

 Are Cheetos cheese Flavour halal?